zhendrikse/tdd/tdd-katas/cqrs-booking/README.md

 - Keeping your business objects (called aggregates) as a series of replayable events.
 This is often called an event stream.
-- Never deleting any events from a system, only appending new ones.
+- Never delete any events from a system, only appending new ones.
 - Using events as the only reliable way of telling in what state a given aggregate is.
 - If you need to query data or present them in a table-like format,